datalayer-examples/jupyterlab-extensions-example/docs/concepts.md

 In that case, the `extension` namespace (disclaimer: namespace is not an official JupyterLab term), is `@jupyterlab/application-extension`.
 The `application-extension` namespace is implemented in its own `npm.js` package that can be published and used by other packages (read also used by other extensions / plugins).

-So a single `extension` like the one implemented in this repository ships many `plugins` of different `nature` (disclaimer: nature is not an official JupyterLab term):
+So a single `extension` like the one implemented in this repository ships many `plugins` of different `type`:

 - [Application](./plugin-application) plugins.
 - [Theme](./plugin-theme) plugins.